DenverArtMuseum/her-brush/content/exhibition/introduction.md

 {{< q-figure id="2018-155" caption="Left to right, the characters read “pines” and “waves”." >}}

 Notice the forceful calligraphy.
-Ima splinters and breaks—like waves or rugged pine bark—into white streaks.
+It splinters and breaks—like waves or rugged pine bark—into white streaks.
 Murase Myōdō created this powerful work using her left, nondominant, hand.
 At 39, an accident rendered her right side paralyzed.
 Resolute to continue pursuing her passions, she taught herself to use her left hand.

 {{< q-figure id="2018-215" >}}